-Question 1 [last update 16 December 2016]: When a non-EU AIFM reports information to the national competent authorities of a Member State under Article 42 of the AIFMD, which AIFs have to be included in the reports?
+Question 1 [last update 21 July 2015]: When a non-EU AIFM reports information to the national competent authorities of a Member State under Article 42 of the AIFMD, which AIFs have to be included in the reports?

 Answer 1: When a non-EU AIFM reports information to the national competent authorities of a Member State under Article 42, only the AIFs marketed in that Member State have to be taken into account for the purpose of the reporting.
 When Member States apply ESMA's opinion on collection of additional information under Article 24(5) of the AIFMD, AIFMs should also report information on non-EU master AIFs not marketed in the EU that have either EU feeder AIFs or non-EU feeder AIFs marketed in the Union under Article 42.
-Non-EU AIFMs should apply the same principle if the master AIF is established in the Union and not marketed in the Union (i.e. they should report information on the EU master AIF not marketed in the Union).

-Question 2 [last update 25 March 2014]: Should repurchase transactions (at the level of the portfolio of the AIF) by or on behalf of a reporting AIF be considered as financing operations for the purpose of the AIFMD reporting obligations (questions 54 - 56 and 210 - 217 of the consolidated reporting template)?
+Question 2 [last update 25 March 2014]: Should repurchase transactions (at the level of the portfolio of the AIF) by or on behalf of a reporting AIF be considered as financing operations for the purpose of the AIFMD reporting obligations (questions 54 - 56 and 210- 217 of the consolidated reporting template)?